Start a flow in a canvas app

 With the Button control selected, select Flows on the Action tab.

 In the pane that appears, select the flow that you created in the previous procedure.

 If the flow that you created isn't available, confirm whether PowerApps is set to the environment in which you created the flow.

 In the formula bar, type or paste RecordTitle.Text) at the end of the formula that's been automatically added.

 Test the flow

-A SharePoint item is created in the list you specified with the text you specified as the title.
+A SharePoint item is created in the list that you specified with the text that you specified as the title.
 If the list was open when the flow ran, you might need to refresh your browser window to show the changes.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: